This article was updated December 1st, 2023.

-- Do all you can to make guests happy, within your given limits.
+- Do what you can to make guests happy, within your given limits behind the bar.

-- Educate yourself on what the bar serves and why.
+- Make sure you know what the bar serves and why.

-- Practice, practice, practice.
-Great drinks are made by knowing the details.
+- Practice, practice, practice to stay current on trends.
+Great drinks are made by knowing the details of mixology.

-- Bartending is continuous, so don’t sweat the bad tips.
+- Bartending is continuous, so don’t sweat the bad tips and be prepared for tip sharing.

 - Learn how to manage the environment to appeal to guests, such as, when to lower the air conditioning or change the music.

-- Practice bantering with guests, have a couple jokes ready and say “hello” and “goodbye” to everyone.
+- A big part of bartending is bantering with guests.
+Have a couple of jokes ready to entice, and say “hello” and “goodbye” to everyone.
 Guests appreciate this level of service.

-- Maintain a clean and orderly bar.
-Always.
+- Always maintain stock and a clean and orderly bar.

-- Show that you are a hygienic person; never touch your face, hair, or other parts of your body, and always be seen washing your hands.
+- The importance of cleanliness is key.
+Keep personal hygiene tip-top clean.
+Do not touch your face, hair, or other parts of your body, and always be seen washing your hands.

-Understanding and practicing these basic rules of bartending are the foundation of being a good bartender.
-But if you want a staff of top-notch bartenders, you need to go deeper in your training.
+Understanding and practicing these bar management tips are critical to becoming a good bartender and are just as important as the basic drinks to know as a bartender.
+But if you want a staff of top-notch bartenders, you need to go deeper into how you train your staff.

 To avoid this catastrophe, train your bar staff to: